Principal Staff

 1999-2000 Masters level Professional Updating Course, University of Westminster Business School.

-Bachelor of Architect – University of Newcastle, 2016.
+Bachelor of Architecture – University of Cardiff

 Basil Jradeh